-- A solid patch that: - is clear. - works across all supported versions of Python/Django. - follows the existing style of the code base (mostly PEP-8). - comments included as needed. - A test case that demonstrates the previous flaw that now passes with the included patch. - If it adds/changes a public API, it must also include documentation for those changes. - Must be appropriately licensed (see "Philosophy"). - Adds yourself to the AUTHORS file.
+- A solid patch that: - is clear. - works across all supported versions of Python/Django. - follows the existing style of the code base formatted with isort and Black using the provided configuration in the repo - comments included as needed. - A test case that demonstrates the previous flaw that now passes with the included patch. - If it adds/changes a public API, it must also include documentation for those changes.

+- Must be appropriately licensed (see "Philosophy"). - Adds yourself to the AUTHORS file.